SaraBinthAjmal/awscloud/README.md

 }

 ```
-Check VPCs you created using this command
+Check VPCs you created using this command(using VPC ids listed above while you created)
 ```
-aws ec2 describe-vpcs
+aws ec2 describe-vpcs --vpc-ids <"vpc-id">

 ```
 Sample Output will be like this and pending state will be changed to available